dotless-de/vagrant-vbguest/Readme.md

 ## Known Issues

 * The installer script, which mounts and runs the GuestAdditions Installer Binary, works on Linux only.
 Most likely it will run on most Unix-like platforms.
-* The installer script requires a directory `/mnt` on the guest system
+* The installer script requires a writeable upload directory on the guest system.
+This defaults to `/tmp` but can be overwritten with the `iso_upload_path` option.
+* The installer script requires a valid mount point on the guest system.
+This defaults to `/mnt` but can be overwritten with the `iso_mount_point` option.
-* On multi vm boxes, the iso file will be downloaded for each vm
+* On multi vm boxes, the iso file will be downloaded for each vm.
 * The plugin installation on Windows host systems may not work as expected (using `vagrant gem install vagrant-vbguest`).
 Try `C:\vagrant\vagrant\embedded\bin\gem.bat install vagrant-vbguest` instead.
 (See [issue #19](https://github.com/dotless-de/vagrant-vbguest/issues/19#issuecomment-7040304))